qsgb/tidy-data-assignment/code-book.md

 fBodyBodyGyroJerkMag-mean(),
 fBodyBodyGyroJerkMag-std()

-**All the variables are normalised to (-1,1), the final table shows the mean values of each variable for each subject (volunteer) and each activity**
+**All the variables are normalised and bounded to [-1,1], the final table shows the mean values of each variable for each subject (volunteer) and each activity**

 ##The procedure
 =================